 With a falling tree, your insurer wants details.
 Did the tree fall from a massive rainstorm, a hurricane ripping through the neighbourhood, or a lightning bolt’s blast?
 Before any insurance claim is paid out for a fallen tree and its repercussions, your provider will ask questions.
 They’ll want to know about the state of the tree before its fall and its resulting damage.

-We’re going to arm you with the knowledge on what to do after a tree falls.
+We’re going to arm you with the knowledge of what to do after a tree falls – here are your tree removal insurance questions, answered.

 In most cases, homeowner’s insurance covers fallen trees.
 Home insurance will pay for the repairs to your house, and additional living expenses (e.g. hotels, restaurant meals, and laundry fees) while the renovations occur.

-If a giant oak tree slashes through your front porch, tearing through the walls crushing your dining room table, yes, make a claim.
+If a giant oak tree slashes through your front porch, tearing through the walls while crushing your dining room table?
+Yes, make a claim.

 Does home insurance cover tree removal?

+So does homeowner's insurance cover tree removal?
 If the tree falls on your lawn but doesn’t damage your property, you’re on your own for debris removal.
 The same goes for dead trees or large branches.
-Home insurance is meant to help in unexpected, unpredictable emergencies, such as fire and flood.
+Home insurance is meant to help in unexpected, unpredictable emergencies, such as fires and floods.
 It’s not a replacement for home maintenance, and insurers are likely to argue that damage from dead trees could be avoided if homeowners are vigilant.

 If a tree blocks a driveway, your insurer may cover it.
 It’s worth a phone call to ask.
 If it blocks your neighbour’s driveway, maybe pay for their cab to work.